Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/nodes/ota-node.md

 ### Always on

-If you want the feautre always available you can turn it on in the config.
+If you want the feature always available, you can turn it on in the config.

 ![img](img/ota-node-config.png)

-### Turn on with message
+### Turn on by message

-It is also possible to turn this feature **on** and **off** by sending a message to the input with following structure:
+It is also possible to turn this feature **on** and **off** by sending a message to the input with the following structure:

 ``` js
 {